 6. Flight Simulators

-During a flight, the pilot may experience a lot of extremities including bad weather, engine failure, runway tyre blow out, etc. It is extremely important for a pilot to experience all sorts of problems beforehand so that he doesn’t panic if and when the time comes.
-Since it would be inappropriate and impossible to create such scenarios in real life.
-Therefore, during the training of a pilot, a flight simulator is used to create an illusion of all such problems.
+During the flight, the pilot may experience a lot of extremities including bad weather, engine failure, tyre blowouts on the runway, etc. It is extremely important for a pilot to experience all sorts of problems beforehand so that he doesn’t panic if and when the time comes.
+Since it would be inappropriate and impossible to create such scenarios in real life, a flight simulator is used to create an illusion of all such problems during the training of a pilot.
 The simulator creates an exact replica of the real cockpit with use of hydraulic pumps, image generators, sound systems, motion actuators, etc. All such computing elements deal in real-life or analogue signals, which allows us to put flight simulators under the category of analogue computers.

 7. Tide Predictors

-Tide predicter is an ideal example of a mechanical analogue computer.
+A tide-predicting machine or tide predictor is an ideal example of a mechanical analogue computer.
 It makes use of mechanical machinery to note the height of tides at regular intervals.
-Tides are caused due to the gravitational pull experienced by the water present on the earth’s surface from the earth, the sun and the moon.
+Tides are caused due to the gravitational pull of the earth, sun, and moon.
 The location and motion of these three celestial bodies are very well known, which is why it is easy to predict tides in a precise manner.
-Whenever an irregularly high tide is observed, the machine sends an alert.
-Water waves are analogue in nature, hence tide predictors are analogue devices.
+Whenever a high tide is observed, the machine sends an alert.
+Water waves are analogue in nature, hence, tide predictors are analogue devices.

 Interesting to read this… I’ve often thought; why do computers nowadays have to be digital?
 Why wouldn’t it be possible to make (for example) an analogue PC that would have similar capabilities to a digital one?
 Some examples; a harddrive stores information magnetically, digitally (but why can’t it store analogue signals?), a CD/DVD has data on it burnt on it by a laser, digitally… (why couldn’t it store analogue?).